sandeepshakya2019/ISE_1_Frontend/README.md

 npm install
 ```

-- `Make sure you uncomment below code (if not) already in api.ts file`
+- `Make sure you uncomment the below code (if not) already in the api.ts file`

 ```
 const API_BASE_URL =